Tim Brooke-Taylor: Career

 Brooke-Taylor appeared in Amnesty International shows: in A Poke in the Eye (With a Sharp Stick) he, Oddie and Garden, sang their hit song "Funky Gibbon", whilst in The Secret Policeman's Other Ball he took part in the sketches "Top of the Form" (with Cleese, Chapman, John Bird, John Fortune, Rowan Atkinson and Griff Rhys Jones), and "Cha Cha Cha" (with Cleese and Chapman).
 Brooke-Taylor, Garden and Oddie also appeared on Top of the Pops to perform "Funky Gibbon".
 Garden joined Brooke-Taylor in the theatre production of The Unvarnished Truth.

 Other BBC radio programmes in which Brooke-Taylor played a part include the self-styled "antidote to panel games" I'm Sorry I Haven't a Clue, which started in 1972; he took part regularly for over 40 years.
 On 18 February 1981, Brooke-Taylor, was the subject of Thames Television's This Is Your Life.

+In the early 1980s Brooke-Taylor appeared in a number of skits on The Paul Hogan Show in Australia.

 In 1997, he appeared in a special episode of One Foot in the Grave.

 In 1998, Brooke-Taylor appeared as a guest in one episode of the political satire game show If I Ruled the World.

 In 2004, Brooke-Taylor and Garden were co-presenters of Channel 4's daytime game show, Beat the Nation, in which they indulged in typical game show "banter", but took the quiz itself seriously.
-He appeared on stage in Australia and England, usually as a middle class Englishman.
+He appeared on stage in Australia and England, usually as a middle class Englishman, e.g. starring as Donald in a 1991 revival of Christopher Hampton's play The Philanthropist.
+The production, starring Edward Fox, played at Wyndham's Theatre in London from 15th May to 5th October 1991, following a regional tour.
 In the early 1980s, he branched out into pantomime as the Dame in Dick Whittington.
 He was also the author (and co-author) of several humorous books, based mainly on his radio and television work, and the sports of golf and cricket.
 His interest in golf came to the fore when he took part in the Pro-Celebrity Golf television series (opposite Bruce Forsyth), and appeared in the premiere episode of the BBC's golf-based game show Full Swing.

 In 2008, Brooke-Taylor was heard in the Doctor Who audio story The Zygon Who Fell To Earth, made by Big Finish Productions.
 Paul McGann played the Eighth Doctor and Brooke-Taylor played the part of Mims, a Zygon taking the shape of a human.